Salina, Kansas: Growth: 1872–1950s

 The cattle trade arrived in 1872, transforming Salina into a cowtown.
-The trade brought the city further prosperity, but also a rowdy culture that agitated local residents.
+It brought further prosperity, but also a rowdy culture that agitated local residents.
 The cattle trade relocated westward just two years later.
 During the 1870s, wheat became the dominant crop in the area, steam-powered flour mills were built, and agriculture became the engine of the local economy.
 In 1874, Salina resident E. R. Switzer introduced alfalfa to area farmers, and its cultivation spread throughout the state.
 By 1880, the city had become an area industrial center with several mills, a carriage and wagon factory, and a farm implement works.
 In 1889, the original garment factory of jeans maker Lee was opened.
 In the following decade, three railroads were built through the city.
 The success of the wholesale and milling industries drove Salina's growth into the early 1900s, such that it was at one point the third-largest producer in the state and the sixth-largest in the United States.

 In 1943, the U.S. Army established Smoky Hill Army Airfield southwest of the city.
 The installation served as a base for strategic bomber units throughout World War II.
 Renamed Smoky Hill Air Force Base in 1948, it was closed the following year and was reopened in 1951 as Schilling Air Force Base, part of the Strategic Air Command.
 The re-opening triggered an economic boom in Salina, causing the city's population to increase by nearly two-thirds during the 1950s.
 The U.S. Department of Defense closed the base permanently in 1965, but the city of Salina acquired it and converted it into Salina Municipal Airport and an industrial park.
 This led to substantial industrial development, attracted firms such as Beechcraft, and made manufacturing a primary driver of the local economy.

 The Salina micropolitan area is a center of trade, transportation, and industry in North Central Kansas.